microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - The `"entries"` property specifies a list of menu entries that will appear nested under this entry.
 This can contain other `"type":"folder"` groups as well!
+  - The `"expand"` property accepts two values
+    - `auto`: When the folder only has one entry in it, don't actually create a nested layer to then menu.
+Just place the single entry in the layer that folder would occupy.
+(Useful for dynamic profile sources with only a single entry).
+    - `always`: (**default**) Always create a nested entry, even for a single sub-item.
   - The `allowEmpty` property will force this entry to show up in the menu, even if it doesn't have any profiles in it.
 This defaults to `false`, meaning that folders without any entries in them will just be ignored when generating the menu.
 This will be more useful with the `matchProfile` entry, below.
+    - _This setting is probably pretty niche, and not a requirement_.
+More of a theoretical suggestion than anything.
 * `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.
   - the `id` property will specify the global action ID (see [#6899], [#7175])